JeanElsner/thesis-capsules-neurorobotics/README.md

--My Master's Thesis in Robotics, Cognition, Intelligence.
+My Master's Thesis in Robotics, Cognition, Intelligence.\
--Topic: _Evaluation and Generalization of Capsule Networks in Neurorobotics_ -
+Topic: _Evaluation and Generalization of Capsule Networks in Neurorobotics_

--This is a _work in progress_.
+This is a _work in progress_.